How to Expedite VA Disability Claims

-If VA looks at the evidence you submitted and determines that it is sufficient to show you are experiencing financial hardship, it will “flash” your file in its electronic system.
-By flashing a veteran’s file for expedition, VA employees are able to see that a veteran’s claim should be handled with expeditious treatment.
+If VA looks at the evidence you submitted and determines it is sufficient to show you are experiencing financial hardship, it will “flash” your file in its electronic system.
+By flashing a veteran’s file, VA employees are able to see when a particular claim should be handled with expeditious treatment.

-If a veteran is homeless, VA can expedite his or her claim for benefits.
+If a veteran is homeless, VA can expedite their claim for benefits.
 VA uses the legal definition of homelessness outlined in 42 U.S.C. § 11302, which states that a person is considered “homeless” if they:

 - “Lack a fixed, regular, and adequate nighttime residence;” or

 - Have a “primary nighttime residence that is a public or private place not designated for or ordinarily used as a regular sleeping accommodation” such as a parking lot, vehicle, public transportation station, or abandoned building; or

 - Live in a shelter

 VA will also flash a veteran’s file if they are at imminent risk of becoming homeless.
 Claims submitted by homeless veterans will get “priority processing.”

 The age requirement to expedite a veteran’s claim is different at the Regional Office and Board of Veterans’ Appeals levels.
 At the Regional Office, a veteran must be 85 years of age or older in order to have their claim expedited.
 For the Board of Veterans’ Appeals, veterans must be 75 years of age or older for their claim to be advanced on the Board’s docket.